KoenVanduffel/CR-6_Klipper/README.md

 /dev/serial/by-id/usb-Klipper_stm32f103xe_36FFD8054255373740662057-if00
 ```

-Copy this to the [mcu] section of Klipper.cfg and replace the string present there
+Copy this to the [mcu] section of klipper.cfg and replace the string present there

 You have to use a Linux aware text editor.
 The standard Windows tools will add the windows line ends which don't work on Linux.
 My favorite tool is Notepad++ which is a free download  https://notepad-plus-plus.org/downloads/